 Entries open on 1st October and close on the last working day in February, and there is a £36 entry fee.

-Founded by Ben Aaronovitch in conjunction with publisher Gollancz, this prize aims to find the best new talent for writers of colour in the fantasy and science fiction genres.
+Founded by Ben Aaronovitch in conjunction with publisher Gollancz, this fiction prize aims to find the best new talent for writers of colour in the fantasy and science fiction genres.
 Not only is this one of the best free writing contests, but here we have another of our honourable mentions for short story competitions, because this award allows you to enter either a novel or short story as long as it’s science fiction, fantasy, dystopia or broadly speculative fiction.
-Whatever you submit, you must provide a 5,000–10,000 word extract along with a covering letter/personal essay and a synopsis of your work (no more than 1,000 words).

 The winner receives a prize of £4,000, while a runner-up gets £2,000.
 All those shortlisted, as well as the runner-up and winner, receive mentoring from the prize’s publishing partners.

-The dates for 2023 have not yet been released, but in 2022 entries closed on 29th July.
+The date for entering writing contests offered by Morley College 2023 is 4th August.
 Shortlisted entrants get feedback from Rachel Mills Literary Agency (RML) and the winners receive £500 plus editorial consultations with an agent from RML.
+There are no entry fees.
 It is a fantastic opportunity for new writers!

-Mslexia also offers a range of opportunities in the world of creative writing competitions, so whether you’re looking for a flash fiction contest or want to submit some poetry – and of course if you’re working on a novel – you’ll want to look over these amazing writing prizes.
+Mslexia also offers a range of opportunities in the world of creative writing competitions, so whether you’re looking for a flash fiction contest or a poetry competition – and of course if you’re working on a novel – you’ll want to look over these amazing writing prizes.

 The awards are: